I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 I tilt my head to the left.

 “Yes.
 Yes, it is.
 Just like my name.
-I’m Ruby,” I say, extending my hand to him realizing I hadn’t yet properly introduced myself.
+I’m Ruby,” I say, extending my hand to him realizing we hadn’t yet properly introduced ourselves.

 “Let’s have a glass of something.”